sweetpotatopress/astro/README.md

 FOUNDATION--0-

-built on the IANA time zone database, which has correct historical accuracy that many paid proprietary software do not.
+built on the IANA time zone database, which has correct historical DST accuracy. the choice: spend over 300 dollars on "professional" proprietary software with poor DST accuracy
-thats right, spend 360 dollars that has poor DST accuracy or pay 0 for free beautiful accuracy in all your charts~
+or pay 0 for free beautiful accuracy in all your charts by using astro~  ;3

-made with love, nyaa :3
+made with love, nyaa

 --o-KEYBINDS---o-